American frontier: End of the frontier

-Canadians

-On June 13, 1898, the Yukon Territory Act created Yukon as a separate Canadian territory.
-The trail to its capital, Dawson City, gave prospectors access to gold mines. causing the Klondike Gold Rush.
-The Klondike Trail was a dangerous place; many wild animals attacked the prospectors, and contagious diseases spread throughout the trail.
-In total, over 1,000 died on the trail from various causes.

 American frontier in popular culture

 The exploration, settlement, exploitation, and conflicts of the "American Old West" form a unique tapestry of events, which has been celebrated by Americans and foreigners alike—in art, music, dance, novels, magazines, short stories, poetry, theater, video games, movies, radio, television, song, and oral tradition—which continues in the modern era.
 Beth E. Levy argues that the physical and mythological west inspired composers Aaron Copland, Roy Harris, Virgil Thomson, Charles Wakefield Cadman, and Arthur Farwell.

 Religious themes have inspired many environmentalists as they contemplate the pristine West before the frontiersmen violated its spirituality.
 Actually, as a historian William Cronon has demonstrated, the concept of "wilderness" was highly negative and the antithesis of religiosity before the romantic movement of the 19th century.

 The Frontier Thesis of historian Frederick Jackson Turner, proclaimed in 1893, established the main lines of historiography which fashioned scholarship for three or four generations and appeared in the textbooks used by practically all American students.